aleena-jaison/tink-her-hack/README.md

 https://vercel.com/aleena-jaisons-projects/kalagram

 ### Project Description
-KALAGram is an online platform built to foster a thriving art community.
+KALAGram is an social online platform built to foster a thriving art community.
 Users can showcase their artwork (referred to as "KALAs"), explore diverse artistic styles, participate in events, and connect with fellow creators and art lovers.

 ### The Problem statement
 Many artists struggle to find a platform to effectively showcase their work and connect with a relevant audience.

 ### The Solution
- KALAGramaM solves this problem by providing a dedicated online space for artists to share their "KALAs," engage with a supportive community, and discover new opportunities.
+KALAGram solves this problem by providing a dedicated online space for artists to share their "KALAs," engage with a supportive community, and discover new opportunities.

 ## Technical Details
 ### Technologies/Components Used